mozilla/ichnaea/docs/deploy.rst

 ==================

-The default configuration in ichnaea.ini assumes that you are running a hekad instance listening on for UDP messages on port 5565.
+The default configuration in ichnaea.ini assumes that you are running a hekad instance listening for UDP messages on port 5565.
 This is a pretty standard heka configuration, so if you have any problems, you should consult the heka documentation to verify that messages are being captured properly by hekad.